metal-stack/metalctl/docs/metalctl_update.md

 ### Options

 ```
   -h, --help             help for update
+  -v, --version string   the version to update to
 ```

 ### Options inherited from parent commands